cyberark/conjur/docs/tutorials/integrations/nginx.md

 # conjur list
 ```

+#### What's happening here?

+When you read the Conjur access logs, you'll note that the Conjur server is
+listening on port 80 (*insecure http*) inside its container.
+However, that port
+is not exposed except on the local Docker network, so requests from the Internet
+and LAN are unable to reach it.

+Meanwhile, the NGINX container is exposing its port 443 (*https*) to the outside
+network and proxying the traffic through to Conjur.

 ## Breaking Down the Tutorial

 These files show how the proxy setup works.
 Note that, while this tutorial uses